nkfoss/ohm-str/README.md

  ### Entering exercises

-After picking a date, you can start adding exercise entries (as well as bodyweight) for that day.
-When adding an exercise, you can either enter a new name, or choose from a list of previously entered exercise names (taken from the database).
+After picking a date, you can start adding exercise entries for that day.
+You may choose from existing exercises within the database, using the Angular Material typeahead to make your selection.
+Alternatively you may enter a new exercise name.
+Saving a new exercise makes it available as a typeahead option.
 We will use the "front squat" exercise for this example.

 <table>
   <tr>